ICAR-BIOINFORMATICS/GCVirolens/README.md

 # GCVirolens
 Gene-wise GC content Analysis of Virus Genome

 GCVirolens, a GUI-based software to extract the GC content variations among the genes of the input virus genomes.
-T GCVirolens tool is a standalone Windows-based bioinformatics software developed in Python that is publicly available at github_link.
+GCVirolens tool is a standalone Windows-based bioinformatics software developed in Python that is publicly available at github_link.

         https://github.com/ICAR-BIOINFORMATICS/GCVirolens.git